uudashr/gocognit/README.md

 Flags:

     -over N       show functions with complexity > N only and return exit code 1 if the set is non-empty -top N        show the top N most complex functions only -avg          show the average complexity over all functions, not depending on whether -over or -top are set -json         encode the output as JSON
-	-f format   string the format to use (default "{{.PkgName}}.{{.FuncName}}:{{.Complexity}}:{{.Pos}}")
+	-f format     string the format to use (default "{{.PkgName}}.{{.FuncName}}:{{.Complexity}}:{{.Pos}}") -ignore expr  ignore files matching the given regexp

 The (default) output fields for each line are: